proflamyt/300days-of-hacking/Topic71/README.md

 ![image](https://github.com/user-attachments/assets/1e46192f-0296-4c27-8d8b-87de96b84bdf)

-  pop rdi; ret suits our purpose perfectly. remember we control the stack, hence we control was will be poped into rdi
+  `pop rdi; ret` suits our purpose perfectly. remember we control the stack, hence we control was will be poped into rdi

   So Let's go over our exploit again

-  we control return pointer; and we point it to pop rdi we set the stack to the value we want in rdi ; puts@got once pop rdi returns it gets return address from rsp which we control; where puts@plt awaits the instance puts@plt is called , its argument (rdi), will already contain libc puts address , hence leaking our libc address of puts then we restart the binary by setting the next ret's rsp as the *main*'s address
+  - we control return pointer; and we point it to pop rdi
+  - we set the stack to the value we want in rdi ; puts@got
+  - once pop rdi returns it gets return address from rsp which we control; where puts@plt awaits
+  - the instance puts@plt is called , its argument (rdi), will already contain libc puts address , hence leaking our libc address of puts
+  - then we restart the binary by setting the next ret's rsp as the *main*'s address

-  then we restart the binary to read in new input for our second payload
+  once we restart the binary to read in new input for our second payload

-building our exploit to this point
+Building our exploit to this point

 ```python